linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 sidebar_label: Change admin password
 ---

-This how to provides a step-by-step instruction to reset the `otomi-admin` password.
+This how to provides step-by-step instructions to reset the `otomi-admin` password.

 ## Prerequisites: